 STATUS – pending House Business Affairs & Labor Committee hearing 4/8.

 Optional Energy Efficiency Features for New Residential Construction (HB20-1155) – if you want energy- and money-saving features in a new home like electric vehicle charging ports in the garage or an electric heat-pump, it’s much cheaper and easier to have those features added when the house is being built than to have to hire a contractor years later.
 This bill requires home builders to offer these options to buyers while the house is being built.
 Buyers who aren’t interested can decline.
 With rapid growth expected around Colorado for decades to come, this bill aims to save home buyers money and energy.

-STATUS – passed House Energy & Environment Committee; pending House floor vote.
+STATUS – passed House & Senate; pending conference committee.

 Requirement for Reasonableness in Charges Paid By Rural Electric Associations (HB20-1225) – REAs (aka rural electric cooperatives) provide power to hundreds of thousands of Coloradans (including in Arapahoe County) and are obligated to do so at the lowest rates consistent with reliable supply.
 Sometimes however other coops from which REAs obtain their power at wholesale impose high or at least questionable costs.
 This bill seeks to clarify that the Colorado Public Utilities Commission has jurisdiction to review complaints about theses costs, so that REAs customers’ rates are not excessively high.

 STATUS – passed House & Senate; pending governor’s signature.